wasedatime/waseda-syllabus-scraper/README.md

 This is a web scraper built to scrape course information from the [Syllabus Search Database at Waseda University](https://www.wsl.waseda.jp/syllabus/JAA101.php?pLng=en).

+## NOTE: Documentation is outdated
+Large amount of refinement and changes have been done to improve the program, so some parts of the README.md are not applicable anymore.
+We will update it as soon as possible.
+(2018.03.10)

 ## Getting Started

 ### Prerequisites